albertorova/nf-core-alberto/README.md

 Directed by Dr. Jose Luis Mosquera Mayo.

-The workflow has been developed with the external support of T-Systems under the supervision of Miguel Cabo.

 © Alberto Andrés Rodríguez Vargas
 All rights reserved.
 Reproduction in whole or in part of this work by any means or process of this work by any means or process whatsoever,